odoo/documentation/content/applications/productivity/discuss/chatter.rst

 .. note::
    After at least one file has been added to a chatter record, a new button labeled :guilabel:`Attach files` appears below the :guilabel:`Files` heading.
-To attach any additional files, this is the button that **must** be used, instead of the :guilabel:`📎 (paperclip)` icon at the top of the chatter thread.
+To attach any additional files, this is the button that **must** be used, instead of the |paperclip| at the top of the chatter thread.

-   After the :guilabel:`Files` section heading appears in the thread, clicking the :guilabel:`📎 (paperclip)` icon no longer opens a file explorer pop-up window.
-Instead, clicking the :guilabel:`📎 (paperclip)` icon toggles the :guilabel:`Files` section from visible to invisible in the chatter thread.
+   After the :guilabel:`Files` section heading appears in the thread, clicking the |paperclip| no longer opens a file explorer pop-up window.
+Instead, clicking the |paperclip| toggles the :guilabel:`Files` section from visible to invisible in the chatter thread.

    .. image:: chatter/chatter-attach-files.png
       :align: center